YobB1n/YobbinCallouts/README.md

 ## Introduction

-YobbinCallouts is a project I started in the summer of 2020 to provide a wide range of unique callouts all around the map, that has never been done before.
+YobbinCallouts is a project I started in the summer of 2020 to provide a wide range of unique callouts all around the map, that have never been done before.
 The project started with just two callouts with extremely poor code efficiency and style, to now including over a dozen callouts that have improved greatly as my coding skills have improved.
 Of course, it is well known that I am a pretty bad programmer (lmao), so please excuse my poor style or code efficiency.

 As of July 29, 2022, the project is now entirely open-source to help others with their own LSPDFR plugins, as well as for interested (and lovely) people to contribute to the project.
 If you'd like to contribute, please continue reading!
 Thanks!